 Only individuals can make a claim for CCS.
 In a two-parent family, it is recommended the individual who enters into the CWA with the approved provider (1.1.A.90), also lodges the claim for CCS.
 It is also possible for that individual's partner to claim, and be eligible, to receive CCS.

-Individuals who are unsure if their combined ATI (1.1.A.20) will be $351,248 (the 2018-19 income threshold at which CCS entitlement is zero) or more, should lodge a claim (1.1.C.27) for CCS but may provide an estimated ATI of more than $351,248.
-This will ensure this individual can receive any CCS they may be entitled to after the end of year income review process, should their combined actual ATI be less than $351,248.
+Individuals who are unsure if their combined ATI (1.1.A.20) will be at or higher than the upper income threshold (at which CCS entitlement is zero) (1.1.I.70), should lodge a claim (1.1.C.27) for CCS but may provide an estimated ATI of more than the upper income threshold.
+This will ensure this individual can receive any CCS they may be entitled to after the end of the year income review process, should their combined actual ATI be less than the upper income threshold for that financial year.

 When individuals should make a claim for CCS